 The Araucana is a popular chicken breed from South America and has slight defects that cut down its life expectancy.

-On that note, the Ameraucana chickens were bred in the USA in the early 1970s to help remove a genetic defect that the Araucana suffered from, which was an ear tuft that could heighten the death rate of baby chicks.
+On that note, the Ameraucana chickens were bred in the USA in the early 1970s.
+The goal was to remove a genetic defect, a lethal gene, the Araucana suffered from.
+It presented as an ear tuft and increased the death rate of baby chicks.